binipringle/right-to-be-forgotten/_texts/0-outline.md

 **Rule 102**

-"These rules should be construed so as to administer every proceeding fairly, eliminate unjustifiable expense and delay, and promote the development of evidence law, to the end of ascertaining the truth and securing a just determination."
-Fed.
-R. Evid.
-102
+Rule 102 states that the purpose of the FRE is to help the jury reach a fair and just determination, eliminate unjustifiable expense and delay, and promote the development of evidence law.

-- {:.indent-2}Help jury reach fair and just determination
-- {:.indent-2}Minimize expense and delay
-- {:.indent-2}Promote development of evidence law

 ---

 ## II.
 Authentication

-**Types of evidence**

-FRE does not use the phrase **“circumstantial evidence”** but the text book defines it as “any evidence that requires the jury to make an inference connecting the evidence with a disputed fact,” as opposed to **direct evidence**, which “directly establishes a contested fact.” (p.
-14) One is not “better” or more valid than the other; it is more important to concentrate on inferences that link evidence to disputed facts than to distinguish between circumstantial and direct evidence.
-For **“real” evidence** (something tangible - copy of lease, surveillance video, gun, bill of lading, blue prints, etc.) to be admitted into evidence, someone has to request it be admitted in a request to admit or a pretrial conference.

-**Rule**

-To admit evidence, the court requires that the evidence be authenticated or identified.
+**Rule 901(a)** To admit evidence, the court requires that the evidence be authenticated or identified.
 To authenticate or identify evidence, the proponent of evidence must produce evidence that shows that the evidence the proponent seeks to admit is really the evidence the proponent claims it to be.
-Rule 901(a).
-It is “an inherent logical necessity” that evidence be authenticated or identified (Rule 901 Advisory Committee Notes citing 7 Wigmore §2129, p.
-564), but authentication does not guarantee the identity or genuineness of a piece of evidence, and a piece of evidence will not automatically be admitted just because it is authenticated.

 **Types of evidence**